Maquiladoras. Get the facts.

 How can I profit from Made In Mexico, Inc.’s programs?

 Made in Mexico Inc.’s labor saving opportunities will maximize your profits.
 We offer an entire team of highly skilled professionals in the areas of ADMINISTRATION, IMPORT/EXPORT, and HUMAN RESOURCES that are dedicated to the success of your maquiladora operation.
-In addition to our philosophy of complete honesty and transparency with our clients, we operate our own subcontract facility which allows us to see things from the perspective of a manufacturer in Mexico.
-We invite you to tell us more about your goals and needs so that we can tailor a program specific to you.

 What is a “turn-key” or “stand-alone” operation?

 In a “turnkey” or “stand-alone” arrangement, Made In Mexico, Inc. would provide a client with all the necessary assistance and documentation to setup their facility in Mexico and provide expert consultation, business advice and implementation of their own entity.
-Once the operation is setup, the client may choose to continue using Made In Mexico, Inc.‘s services on a as-needed basis.
+Once the operation is setup, the client may choose to continue using Made In Mexico, Inc.‘s services on an as-needed basis.
 For more information, please see our BUSINESS PLANNING and CONSULTING page.

 What is SE?